shapeshed/shapeshed.com/content/posts/illustrator_101_the_pen_tool.md

-{
-  "slug": "illustrator-101-the-pen-tool",
-  "title": "Illustrator 101 - The Pen Tool",
-  "date": "2007-05-26T00:00:00+01:00",
++++
+date = "2007-05-26T00:00:00+01:00"
-  "description": "A tool worth learning you can soon have the same control as you do when sketching.
-It is tricky to master but you can soon be up and running with a little practice. ", "tags": [
+description = "A tool worth learning you can soon have the same control as you do when sketching.
+It is tricky to master but you can soon be up and running with a little practice. " slug = "illustrator-101-the-pen-tool" tags = ["Illustrator 101", "Illustrator"] title = "Illustrator 101 - The Pen Tool"

-    "Illustrator 101",
-    "Illustrator"
-  ]
-}
++++

 ## Your bread and butter